Pluvie/rails-gatekeeper/README.md

 ```

 ### Controllers
-On controllers, you can include `Gatekeeper::Respondable` to generate automatic responses for your HTML, JS, or JSON views.
+On controllers, you can include `Gatekeeper::Responder` to generate automatic responses for your HTML, JS, or JSON views.
 These responses contains information based on the `allowed_info` method specified in your models.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).